SDA provides training to

 You can take test again if you fail the test until 2 times have completed.
 You will have to take the ADI Part1 test again if you fail for third time.

-This is an ability test to know whether you have enough capacity to train students and is the last test of all the 3 tests to qualify as ADI.
+This is an ability test to know whether you have enough capacity to train students and DVSA examiner will watch for about 40 -45 Min you and your pupil (client centred driving lessons).

 - instructional techniques